datasektionen/bawang-content/en/organization/faq/body.md

 For sums between 2000 and 10 000 kr, you must wait for the board to come to a decision during a board meeting.
 Send a mail to [the board](drek@d.kth.se) with a justification.
 You are welcome to join the meeting, announced five days before, to present your application and to answer questions.

 Applications with sums above 10 000 kr need to pass on the chapter meeting.
 Send a motion to the board meeting preceding the chapter meeting with your justification.
 You can also ask for help on formalia or discuss your idea.
+You are requested to join the meeting in order to discuss about your motion.
 Following the board meeting, an answer from the board regarding your motion will be announced during the chapter meeting.
 A LaTeX template for motions can be found, under "Motion", [here](/sektionen/organisation).